TarjeTart/My-Timer/README.md

 # My-Timer
-Java package timing in Java
+Java package for timing in Java